acend/helm-basics-training/content/labs/03.0/_index.en.md

       size: 1Gi
 ```

-If you look inside the [requirements.yaml](https://github.com/bitnami/charts/blob/master/bitnami/wordpress/requirements.yaml) file of the Workdpress Chart you see a dependency to the mariadb Helm chart.
-All the mariadb values are used by this dependent Helm chart and the chart is automaticly deployed when installing Wordpress.
+If you look inside the [requirements.yaml](https://github.com/bitnami/charts/blob/master/bitnami/wordpress/requirements.yaml) file of the WordPress chart you see a dependency to the [MariaDB Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb).
+All the MariaDB values are used by this dependent Helm chart and the chart is automatically deployed when installing WordPress.

 {{% notice warning %}}
-**Die Mobiliar**: Have a look at the following special instructions
+**Die Mobiliar**: Have a look at the following special instructions.
 {{% /notice %}}

-The chart in this version uses as the container images for wordpress and mariadb:
+The WordPress and MariaDB charts use (at the time of writing) the following container images:

 * `docker.io/bitnami/wordpress:5.3.2-debian-10-r48`
 * `docker.io/bitnami/mariadb:10.3.22-debian-10-r44`

-We have to overwrite these.
-Add the following to your `values.yaml` file:
+As we cannot access these images, we'll have to overwrite these.
+Add the following to your `values.yaml` file in order to do so:

 ```yaml
 [...]
 image:
   registry: registry.mobicorp.ch
   repository: puzzle/helm-techlab/wordpress